Rachel Sayet

-Rachel Sayet or Akitusu (She Who Reads) is a Mohegan tribal member and Native American educator.
-Sayet has a focus on food sovereignty and bringing back traditional Native foods.
-Sayet educated the public by giving lectures at historical societies, conferences, high schools, and universities.
-She educates through storytelling and discussions of Native American foods.
+Rachel Sayet or Akitusu (Mohegan for 'She Who Reads') is a Mohegan tribal member and Native American educator.
+Sayet focuses on food sovereignty and the revival of traditional Native foods.
+Sayet has lectured at historical societies, conferences, high schools and universities, using storytelling and discussions of Native American foods.
 She states in her many writings that her main goal is to expand awareness of Native New England history and culture.

 Early life

 Rachel Sayet grew up attending events and festivals centered around Indigenous food.
 She attended the Green Corn Festival, Succotash Time, and summer powwows around New England.
 Sayet was the oldest in her family, she also has a younger sister, Madeline Sayet.
 Being the oldest in her family allowed her to spend more time with her elders alone.
 During her time with her elders, Sayet would drink tea and tell stories.
 They would go to the woods to pick flowers and herbs and Sayet would hear stories of giants and little people.
 These were some of her favorite stories to hear growing up.
 Sayet's mother, Melissa Tantaquidgeon Zobel, serves as both the Mohegan Medicine Woman and Tribal Historian.
 Sayet's entire family had a mission of educating people about the history of Native People in New England.
 Sayet's Uncle Harold once stated, "you can't hate someone you know a lot about."